michalbiesek/elastified-appscope/README.md

       - 10070:10070
 ```

-Set destination path to `tcp://127.0.0.1:10070` allows sending data to the observability setup.
+What this does is to set destination path for data sent by AppScope (running on the host) to `tcp://127.0.0.1:10070`.

-## Build Demo
+## Building

-To build the demo, simply run `start.sh`:
+To build the demo:

 ```bash
 ./start.sh